-Do not leave the vehicle when the engine is running unless you have to.
+Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park (Automatic Transmission) on page 9-24.
+See Shifting Into Park (Automatic Transmission) on page 9-22.